ConsenSys/doc.pantheon/docs/HowTo/Deploy/Ansible.md

-title: Deploy Pantheon with Ansible
+title: Deploy Besu with Ansible
-description: Deploying Pantheon with Ansible role on Galaxy
+description: Deploying Besu with Ansible role on Galaxy
 <!--- END of page meta data -->

-Use the [Pantheon role](https://galaxy.ansible.com/pegasyseng/pantheon) published on Galaxy to deploy Pantheon using Ansible.
+Use the [Besu role](https://galaxy.ansible.com/pegasyseng/besu) published on Galaxy to deploy Besu using Ansible.

-Refer to the [Readme](https://galaxy.ansible.com/pegasyseng/pantheon) for details.
+Refer to the [Readme](https://galaxy.ansible.com/pegasyseng/besu) for details.